echen/dirichlet-process/README.md

 # A Generative Story

 Let's describe a generative model for finding clusters in any set of data.
-We assume an infinite set of latent groups, where each group has a set of parameters.
-For example, each group could be a Gaussian with some specified mean $\mu_i$ and standard deviation $\sigma_i$, and these group parameters themselves are assumed to come from some base distribution $G_0$.
+We assume an infinite set of latent groups, where each group is described by some set of parameters.
+For example, each group could be a Gaussian with a specified mean $\mu_i$ and standard deviation $\sigma_i$, and these group parameters themselves are assumed to come from some base distribution $G_0$.
 Data is then generated in the following manner:

-* Select a group.
+* Select a cluster.
 * Sample from that cluster to generate a new point.

-(Note the resemblance to a [finite mixture model](http://en.wikipedia.org/wiki/Mixture_model).
-Also, groups can be any distributions at all, not necessarily Gaussians.)
+(Note the resemblance to a [finite mixture model](http://en.wikipedia.org/wiki/Mixture_model).)

 For example, suppose we ask 10 friends how many calories of pizza, salad, and rice they ate yesterday.
 Our groups could be:

-* A Gaussian centered at (pizza = 5000, salad = 100, rice = 500) (i.e., a pizza lovers group).*
+* A Gaussian centered at (pizza = 5000, salad = 100, rice = 500) (i.e., a pizza lovers group).
 * A Gaussian centered at (pizza = 100, salad = 3000, rice = 1000) (maybe a vegan group).
 * A Gaussian centered at (pizza = 100, salad = 100, rice = 10000) (definitely Asian).
 * ...

 When deciding what to eat when she woke up yesterday, Alice could have thought *girl, I'm in the mood for pizza* and her food consumption yesterday would have been a sample from the pizza Gaussian.
 Similarly, Bob could have spent the day in Chinatown, thereby sampling from the Asian Gaussian for his day's meals.
 And so on.

-The burning question, then, is: how do we assign each friend to a group?
+The big question, then, is: how do we assign each friend to a group?

 # Assigning Groups